Harvey Korman: 1967–1977: The Carol Burnett Show

+1978–2006

-While appearing on The Carol Burnett Show, Korman gained further fame by appearing as the villainous Hedley Lamarr in the 1974 Mel Brooks film Blazing Saddles.
-He also starred in Brooks' High Anxiety (1977) as Dr. Charles Montague.
-In 1978 he appeared in the CBS Star Wars Holiday Special providing levity in three of the special's variety segments: a cantina skit with Bea Arthur in which he plays a barfly who drinks through a hole in the top of his head, another as Chef Gormaanda, a four-armed parody of Julia Child, and one as a malfunctioning Amorphian android in an instruction video.
+In 1978, he appeared in the CBS Star Wars Holiday Special providing levity in three of the special's variety segments: a cantina skit with Bea Arthur in which he plays a barfly who drinks through a hole in the top of his head, another as Chef Gormaanda, a four-armed parody of Julia Child, and one as a malfunctioning Amorphian android in an instruction video.
 In 1980, he played Captain Blythe in the Disney comedy, Herbie Goes Bananas.
 The following year, he portrayed Count de Monet in Brooks' History of the World, Part 1.
-In later years he did voice work for the live-action film The Flintstones as well as for the animated The Secret of NIMH 2: Timmy to the Rescue.
+In later years, he did voice work for the live-action film The Flintstones as well as for the animated The Secret of NIMH 2: Timmy to the Rescue.
 He also starred in the short-lived Mel Brooks TV series The Nutt House, and in his final Mel Brooks film, as the zany Dr. Seward, in Dracula: Dead and Loving It.
 In 1986, he starred in the failed CBS comedy series Leo & Liz in Beverly Hills with Valerie Perrine.

-In 1982 he reunited with Carol Burnett and Vicki Lawrence in the TV movie Eunice reprising his role of Ed Higgins from “The Family” sketches from The Carol Burnett Show.
+In 1982, he reunited with Carol Burnett and Vicki Lawrence in the TV movie Eunice reprising his role of Ed Higgins from “The Family” sketches from The Carol Burnett Show.
 He continued the portrayal on the spin-off series, Mama’s Family in addition to introducing each episode of the series during its initial two-season NBC network run, portraying fictional television host Alistair Quince as well as directing 31 episodes of the series.

 He also reunited with fellow Carol Burnett Show alumnus Tim Conway, making a guest appearance on Conway's 1980–1981 comedy-variety series The Tim Conway Show.
 The two later toured the U.S., reprising skits from the show and performing new material.
 A DVD of new comedy sketches by Korman and Conway, Together Again, was released in 2006.
 Korman and Conway had been jointly inducted into the Television Hall of Fame in 2002.

 Personal life

+Marriages

 Korman was married to Donna Ehlert from 1960 to 1977 and they had two children, Maria and Christopher Korman.
 He married Deborah Korman (née Fritz) in 1982 and was married to her until he died in 2008.
 They had two daughters together, Kate and Laura Korman.

 Death

-Korman died at age 81 on May 29, 2008, at UCLA Medical Center, as the result of complications from a ruptured abdominal aortic aneurysm he had suffered four months earlier.
+Korman died at age 81 on May 29, 2008, at UCLA Medical Center as the result of complications from a ruptured abdominal aortic aneurysm he had suffered four months earlier.
 He is interred at Santa Monica's Woodlawn Cemetery.